The Dos and Don’ts Of Direct Sales On Social Media Platforms

 The first thing you should take care of when you move your direct sales to social media platforms is your audience.
 If you do not have people who can potentially buy your product, what is the purpose of it all?

 Try not to picture your audience as a big mass of people.
 It is easy to lose track of their real needs and pains if you look at them like that.
 Instead, build, let’s say, ten people.
 What age is the first one?
 What is the daily routine of the second one?
 Where is the third one coming from?
 What problems may the fourth one encounter?
 What do they need to make their daily routine easier, brighter, more comfortable?
 How big their income is?
-Answer these questions and build your strategy accordingly.
+Answer these questions and build your marketing strategy accordingly.

 Check Out the Competition